kokkos/kokkos-core-wiki/API-Reference/Kokkos::ReducerConcept.md

  * ```c++
    Reducer(value_type& result)
    ```
-   Constructs a reducer which references a local variable as its result place.
+   Constructs a reducer which references a local variable as its result location.

  * ```c++
    Reducer(const result_view_type result)`
    ```
-   Constructs a reducer which is given a specific view to put the result in.
+   Constructs a reducer which references a specific view as its result location.

 ### Combiner Functions

  * ```c++